damask-multiphysics/DAMASK/paper.md

 ## Post-Processing

 The post-processing tools are centered around the HDF5 output file resulting from a DAMASK simulation.
-This flexible file format is called DADF5, short for "DAMASK HDF5" ensures FAIR data storage [@WilkinsonEtAl2016].
+This flexible file format is called DADF5, short for "DAMASK HDF5", and ensures data storage according to the FAIR principles [@WilkinsonEtAl2016].
 The `Result` class provides custom views on the hierarchical data layout of the DADF5 file and enables the computation of derived quantities that are stored alongside with automatically created metadata in the output file.
 The data can be further processed within Python or exported to various file formats for analysis using third-party tools such as `DREAM.3D`, `ParaView`, or `MTEX` [@BachmannEtAl2010].